Frequently asked advising questions

 Please visit our Information for Graduating Seniors page to learn more about the process of applying to graduate.

-When a student reaches their final 60 credits for their degree (120 credits earned) they are required to have at least 45 of those credits be taken in-person at UW Seattle.
-If a student decides to take them elsewhere, they are allowed 15 credits of online and/or transfer credits.
-Online credits include UW Seattle online courses and transfer credits include UW Bothell and UW Tacoma credits.
+When a UW Seattle student reaches their final 60 credits for their degree they are required to have at least 45 of those credits be taken in-residency at UW Seattle.
+If a student decides to take them elsewhere, they are allowed 15 credits of online and/or in-person transfer credits.
+More information can be found here.

 To declare a minor, please sign up for an advising appointment through our Advising page.
 Students are recommended to speak with their minor adviser to go over their academic plan.